Integrate the message printing function with the cli

 log_message("Hello, world!", verbose = FALSE)

-# cli formatting
+# cli inline markup

 message("hello, {.code world}!")